 Now you have all the tools for a sustainable scrub.

-Just remember, even the most natural and organic of loofahs can breed bacteria, so clean your loofah regularly and correctly.
+Just remember, even the most natural and organic loofahs can breed bacteria, so clean your loofah regularly.
 Soaking for five minutes in a diluted water and vinegar solution every week will do the trick.

 Then, store your loofah in a cool, dry place and pay attention to its age so you know when to properly retire it.

 Even without proper maintenance, natural loofahs are still a better alternative to synthetic nylon bath-poufs, for you and the planet.

 Following the simple zero waste tip of switching to one of these sustainable loofah alternatives can end up having a big impact.

 If you love sustainably lathering up, ensure others can do the same by passing this article along—and encouraging them to stop calling those pesky plastic poof “loofahs” while you’re at it!